berzak/celer/README.md

 **`dataset_analyses.Rmd`**

-Analyses for the paper "CELER: A 365 Participants Corpus of English Learner and Native Eye Movements in Reading".
+Analyses for the paper "CELER: A 365 Participants Corpus of Eye Movements in Learner and Native English Reading".
 Note that this script requires:
 - CELER (in the folder `data_[version]/`) and,
-- Augmented GECO (in the folder `geco/`).
-Download GECO augmented with frequency and surprisal values from the following url and place `geco/` at the top level of this directory https://drive.google.com/file/d/1GGKzyfYM_iYrEQhiNUWosPciuGtGkBnz/view?usp=sharing.
+- GECO Augmented (in the folder `geco/`).
+Download GECO augmented with frequency and surprisal values from the following url and place `geco/` at the top level of this directory https://drive.google.com/file/d/1sxj21lVdAEmzaM_u8ESuKceLxwOcHUpL/view?usp=sharing
-See futher documentation in [GECO Augmented](documentation/geco_augmented.md))
+See further documentation in [GECO Augmented](documentation/geco_augmented.md))

 ## Additional Documentation